Pennsylvania Memory Care Facilities

 Motivations West

-If you need assistance with everyday tasks, Motivations West can help you or your loved one to find memory care assisted living in Philadelphia, Pennsylvania.
-Motivations West has a total capacity of 15 seniors with dementia.
-It offers amenities that include alarmed and monitored exits, special dementia and Alzheimer’s programs to increase feelings of comfort and assistance with choosing and putting on clothes.
-Motivations West is licensed with Pennsylvania and its license # is 139320.
+If you need assistance with daily living tasks, Generations Elder Care can help you or your loved one to find memory care assisted living in Uniontown, Pennsylvania.
+Generations Elder Care has a total capacity of 30 senior citizens.
+It includes amenities such as visiting geriatric physician, special lighting in all areas to help with memory and caregiving staff trained for Alzheimer’s care.
+Generations Elder Care is licensed with Pennsylvania and its license # is 444801.

-The Residence A Senior Living Community At The Jewish Home is a new memory care center that has capacity of 64 older adults with dementia.
-The Residence A Senior Living Community At The Jewish Home provides amenities such as encouraged family participation, special dementia and Alzheimer’s programs to increase feelings of comfort and regular checks for weight loss and gain.
-It is located at 4004 Linglestown Road, and it is fully equipped to provide dementia and Alzheimer’s care to Harrisburg, PA older adults with dementia.
-The Residence A Senior Living Community At The Jewish Home is licensed with Pennsylvania and its license number is 312760.
+Juniper Village At Lebanon I is a new memory care center with capacity of 70 older adults with dementia.
+Juniper Village At Lebanon I provides services such as visiting geriatric nurse practitioner, brain health activities and caregiving staff trained specifically for dementia.
+It is situated at 1125 Birch Road, and it is properly equipped to provide dementia care to Lebanon, PA older adults with dementia.
+Juniper Village At Lebanon I is licensed with Pennsylvania and its license number is 330050.

 List of Memory Care Facilities in Pennsylvania